Assault on Eda Sconce: Background

 In Värmland, the strongest part of the Swedish defense was Eda Sconce in the road between Åmotfors and Arvika.
 There, Generalmajor Gustaf Oxenstierna had stationed 660 men until he was ordered to take the majority of this force towards Vänersborg.
 Oxenstierna realized how it was very dangerous to thin out the garrison in Eda Sconce which now meant that he did not want to take responsibility for it, however, he nonetheless went to Vänersborg with most of the troops.
 As his replacement, Clas Fleming was chosen to be his successor.
 At the time of his accession to the post of commander, Eda skans had a garrison strength of 201 soldiers, most of which were veterans, along with a company of peasants consisting of 114 men.
 There was also an additional 560 peasants spread out in multiple reconnaissance towers.

 Eda Sconce was large and well-built and defended with 12 cannons.
 However, for an effective defence, Fleming needed far more men than he had available.
 A reasonable garrison force would have been around 1,500 men, although some sources claim that the Sconce had 1,700 soldiers and 200 cavalry at the time of the storming.

-For the entire autumn, it was calm in Eda Sconce, and no Norwegians were spotted, which lead to a relative calm spreading among Fleming and his troops.
+For the entire autumn, it was calm in Eda Sconce, and no Norwegians were spotted, which led to a relative calm spreading among Fleming and his troops.

 Prelude

-On 11 February 1658, everything suddenly broke loose, bad reconnaissance had allowed Fleming to be taken by surprise by the Norwegians assault.
+On 11 February 1658, everything suddenly broke loose; poor reconnaissance had allowed Fleming to be taken by surprise by the Norwegian assault.
 The Norwegian force, under Michael Opitz, had skilfully walked around and avoided the peasant guards at the border without being spotted.
 They sneaked across unpaved roads up to Eda Sconce under the night.

 Assault

-The Norwegian assault came like "thunder from a clear sky", the Swedes reacted with dismay and several of them began fleeing when the Norwegians, some 309 men from Akershus regiment, got into the Sconce.
-The peasant troops folded immediately along with some 30 cavalrymen.
+The Norwegian assault came like "thunder from a clear sky"; the Swedes reacted with dismay, and several of them began fleeing when the Norwegians, some 309 men from the Akershus regiment, entered the Sconce.
+The peasant troops folded immediately, along with some 30 cavalrymen.
 The last line of defence was the officers and veterans, who resisted the assaulting Norwegians.
 Fleming wrote the following report about the attack: